briangershon/raspberry-pi-setup/README.md

 Run `sudo raspi-config`.

 Setup keyboard.
 This is important, otherwise  you may type wrong characters when setting up Wi-fi next.
 Choose `Localization` menu.
-Choose keyboard setup menu.
+Choose `Change Keyboard Layout` menu.
 If your exact keyboard is not on the list then choose one of the generic 101, 102 or 104 keyboards.
 (Mine was 101 Generic -- if in US, don't pick default English UK -- choose Other and pick English US)

 Connect to Wi-fi via `Network Options` > `Wi-fi`.
 While there, change `pi` password and change hostname or leave it as the default `raspberrypi`.

 If this doesn't work, `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` and make sure settings look ok.
 Restart network via `wpa_cli -i wlan0 reconfigure`. (https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)

+Choose `Update` menu to test wifi and get latest files.

 Then enable SSH access.
 Choose `Interfacing Options` and turn on `SSH`.

-Optionally, change Hostname.
+Optionally, change Hostname via `Network` > `Hostname` menu.

+Change password via `Network` > `Change User Password`.

+Expand filesystem via `Advanced` > `Expand Filesystem` menu.

 Exit `raspi-config` and choose to Reboot.

-Do you have internet connectivity?
-Try `ping google.com`

-Update to latest version via `sudo raspi-config` and choose `Update`.

 ## Connect to your Pi remotely via SSH